monstaber/databox-backup/README.md

 - **ISDS 2FA enforcement.** The Digitální a informační agentura has been pushing OTP-based 2FA for interactive DS access.
 If it becomes mandatory for non-interactive / API auth too, `Authorization: Basic ...` against `/DS/dx` and `/DS/dz` will start returning an auth failure on every run and GitHub Actions will email you about the red runs. **Workaround: switch to commercial client-certificate (mTLS) auth.** This will be implemented in this repository if ISDS makes this change.

-- **Google refresh-token rot.** With the `drive.file` scope (non-sensitive), refresh tokens issued to a "Testing" OAuth app should not expire on the typical 7-day timer that applies to sensitive scopes.
-If a token is revoked anyway, re-run `npm run bootstrap:google` and replace the `GOOGLE_OAUTH_REFRESH_TOKEN` secret.
+- **Google refresh-token rot.** OAuth apps left in *Testing* publishing status expire refresh tokens after 7 days regardless of scope - this silently breaks the scheduled archiver a week after setup.
+Fix: *Publish* the OAuth consent screen (step 3 of one-time setup). `drive.file` is non-sensitive so publishing requires no verification and does not list the app anywhere public.
+After publishing, re-run `npm run bootstrap:google` and replace the `GOOGLE_OAUTH_REFRESH_TOKEN` secret with the new value.

 - **ISDS password rotation.** Set *Platnost hesla: Trvalá* or the archiver will silently die 90 days after setup.